amirashrafizham/BE-IoRT/README.md

 ## :artificial_satellite: Connectivity

-1. Open Swagger documentation at port 5000
+Access the IP address of the RaspberryPi at port 5000 to Open Swagger documentation

 ![SwaggerScreenshot](https://user-images.githubusercontent.com/59201954/157164825-41b3da22-946e-4c94-9de7-0b5e4365a102.png)